Society of Fellows

 Those whose prizes were awarded through the Academy are given the title Fellow of the American Academy in Rome (FAAR) followed by the year their residence was completed.
 Those whose prizes came from an affiliated institution are Affiliated Fellows (AFAAR).
 Senior artists and scholars who were invited to spend a period residing at the Academy are officially called Residents and carry the title RAAR.
 These three titles are granted in perpetuity.

 All members are asked to contribute annual dues fee to help support the programs of the SOF.
 The amount is optional, usually between $10 to $100; $40 is suggested.
-Dues are payable annually on the Ides of March (15 March).
+Dues are payable annually.

 Society of Fellows Council